JustineMadriaga/CarStop/README.md

 Install firebase admin sdk.
 Install the virtual environment tool and create a virtual environment Then you can run the script.

+There is an images folder where pictures of the setup can also be founds.